 How to get there and accommodation: Chelemhá is accessible via a dirt road requiring 4-WD vehicle.
 UPROBON (Unión para Proteger el Bosque Nuboso / Union for the Protection of the Cloud Forest) is a local conservation association and manages the private protected area in Chelemhá in close collaboration with the local indigenous population.
 Meals are cooked using locally grown vegetables from their own garden.
 Plenty of pure drinking water is available.
 The Chelemhá Lodge is just a few minutes walk from the cloud forest.
 It has four double rooms with private bathroom, hot shower, and candle light.
 You can spend a great birding time on the observation balconies.

 Please note that all visits must be reserved in advance.

+For independent travelers: We are happy to organize your trip to Chelemhá.
 Please fill this reservation form and we will send you information on rates and space availability as soon as possible.

 Or you get in contact with UPROBON online at www.chelemha.org